nclark-lab/PhyloGenomicsLab/README.md

 Note that default argument specification is appropriate for amino acid alignments in fasta format and uses the LG substitution model.
 This may also be specified by including arguments format="fasta", type="AA", and submodel="LG".

 For DNA sequences, the general time reversible model (GTR) is a popular substitution model.
-When using `estimatePhangornTreeAll`, specify this model with the arguments type="DNA" and submodel="GTR".
+When using `estimatePhangornTreeAll`, specify this model with the arguments type="AA" and submodel="WAG".

 ---